Auditing,

 type of socioeconomic dataset requires time, but gaining insight of the

 customer base is invaluable.
-The first step is to set up a dataset from a sales
+The first step is to set up a dataset of sales

-zip code would be very unyielding to interpret.
-The first step is to group zip
+The first step is to group zip codes into

-code into broader zip code areas.
-This is where background research of census
+broader zip code areas.
+This is where background research of examining census

-data and a map to develop relevant zip code areas (Table 8.1).
+data to develop sociodemographic relevant zip code areas (Table 8.1).

 sociodemographic research resulted in condensing the data into four geographic